arturoherrero/arturoherrero.com/article/_posts/2012-02-06-create-your-own-groovy-type-conversion.md

 def number = '1' as Integer
 ```

-If I want to convert the type of my own objects, I need to create a method to
+If we want to change the type of my own objects, we need to create a method to
 achieve this goal.
-I copy object properties to another object in a generic way;
+We can copy object properties to another object in a generic way;
-if a property exists on target object, I copy it from the source object.
+if a property exists on target object, we can copy it from the source object.

 ```groovy
 class User {